 In just a few words I’ve now offered some common ground and asked a question that interests me.
 Conversation from this point will flow easily either way.
 If she does ride, there’s a good chance she’s passionate about it and it’s a topic I’m familiar with.
 If she doesn’t, we can still talk about how she ended up with that photo.
 The fact that it made it to her profile means there’s probably a good story or memory associated with it.

 Whatever the topic, back and forth questions make for interesting conversation.
-It’s the best way to learn about each other quickly and it keeps the conversation alive.
+Whether you want a date or you just want to hook up on Tinder, it’s the best way to learn about each other quickly and it keeps the conversation alive.

 If you’ve read any of the popular ‘pickup artist’ guides, a common suggestion is to escalate quickly.
 Show how alpha you are and if she doesn’t like it, move on.